bedezign/yii2-audit/README.md

 We opted - to not force everyone to `Yii 2.0.13` right away - to split our releases in 2 branches.

-This version (`1.0.*`) is currently a maintenance version.
+Version `1.0.*` is currently a maintenance version.
 We'll keep adding bugfixes and things like translations for a while, probably until `2.0.13` is a bit more common.
 You can use it as long as you aren't on `PHP 7.2`.

-For all other cases, please switch to version `1.1.*`.
+For all other cases, please use version `1.1.*`.

 ## Features